tgstation/tgstation/.github/CONTRIBUTING.md

 * `walk_towards()` - `SSmovement_loop.home_onto()` and `SSmovement_loop.move_towards_legacy()`, check the documentation to see which you like better
 * `walk_away()` - `SSmovement_loop.move_away()`
 * `walk_rand()` - `SSmovement_loop.move_rand()` is random walk, `SSmovement_loop.move_to_rand()` is walk to a random place

-As you can see, the project of replacing all of these is still ongoing.
-If you do end up needing to use one of these, keep the delay var high, and don't do it that often/with too many objects.

 ### Develop Secure Code